Azure/LAMP/scalable-wordpres-on-linux/Readme.md

 ## <a name="post-deployment"></a>Post-Deployment

-The deployment takes anywhere between ~15mins (Small) and an hour (Extra large) depending on the size of deployment chosen.
+The deployment takes anywhere between ~25mins (Small) and an hour (Extra large) depending on the size of deployment chosen.
+Please note that these deployment times are mentioned as a guideline for the default Azure infrastructure options for each of the deployment sizes.
+In addition, once you kick off a deployment, you can walk away and let the deployment complete.

 ### <a name="wordpress-endpoint"></a>Accessing the WordPress application end-point